Jammu and Kashmir Legislative Assembly: Post-accession

 After the accession of the princely state of Jammu and Kashmir to the Union of India in 1947, the Maharaja ceded powers to a popular government headed by Sheikh Abdullah.
 Elections for a constituent assembly were held in 1951, in which Abdullah's National Conference won all 75 seats.

 In 1957, a new constitution was adopted by the constituent assembly, which established a bicameral legislature consisting of an upper house, the Jammu and Kashmir Legislative Council and a lower house, the Jammu and Kashmir Legislative Assembly.

-Revocation of Article 370 and reorganisation of state
+Wali Mohammad Itoo of the National Conference was speaker of the assembly between 7 July 1983 and 31 July 1984.

+Union Territory (with legislation)

 In 2019, Article 370 of the Constitution of India, which gave special status to Jammu and Kashmir, was abrogated and Jammu and Kashmir Reorganisation Act was passed to reconstitute the state of Jammu and Kashmir into union territories of Jammu and Kashmir and Ladakh with effect from 31 October 2019.
 The union territory of Jammu and Kashmir has a unicameral Legislative Assembly.
-The Jammu and Kashmir Legislative Council was formally abolished on 16 October 2019.
+The Jammu and Kashmir Legislative Council was formally abolished on 31 October 2019.

-In March 2019, a three-member Delimitation Commission was formed, chaired by retired Justice Ranjana Prakash Desai, for the delimitation of the union territory of Jammu and Kashmir.
+In March 2020, a three-member Delimitation Commission was formed, chaired by retired Justice Ranjana Prakash Desai, for the delimitation of the union territory of Jammu and Kashmir.
 The commission published its interim report in February 2022.
 The final delimitation report was released on 5 May 2022 and it came into force from 20 May 2022.

+The first elections to the reconstituted assembly with 90 elected seats were held in September 2024.

 Composition

+Initial Composition

 The Legislative Assembly was initially composed of 100 members, later increased to 111 by the then Constitution of Jammu and Kashmir (Twentieth Amendment) Act of 1988.
 Of these, 24 seats were designated for the territorial constituencies of the state that came under Pakistani control in 1947.
 These seats remained officially vacant as per section 48 of the then state constitution and now also in The Constitution of India.
 These seats were not taken into account for reckoning the total membership of the assembly, especially for deciding quorum and voting majorities for legislation and government formation.
 Hence the total contestable and filled seats of the assembly were 87 seats.
-The Kashmir valley region had 46 seats, the Jammu region had 37 seats, and Ladakh region had 4 seats.
+The Kashmir Valley region had 46 seats, the Jammu region had 37 seats, and Ladakh region had 4 seats.